323 Wirtz Hall, DeKalb, IL 60115

 Phone: (815) 753-1484

-The audiology curriculum is designed to emphasize evidence-based practice and hands-on clinical skills.
-With immediate practicum experience at NIU’s Speech-Language Hearing Clinic, our students gain valuable hands-on experience in the audiology field.
-Throughout the program of study, our students take more active roles at the clinic and at external sites.
+The curriculum of our audiology program is designed to emphasize evidence-based practices and hands-on clinical skills.
+Students gain immediate practicum experience at NIU’s Speech-Language Hearing Clinic—an unparalleled clinical training facility housed in the same building as the academic classrooms.
+Throughout the program of study, Doctor of Audiology students take increasingly active roles at the clinic and at external rotation sites that are a part of our diverse audiology network.

-Graduating students are eligible for national certification from the American Speech-Language-Hearing Association (ASHA), and an additional opportunity to obtain American Board of Audiology Certification.
+Graduating students are eligible for national certification from the American Speech-Language-Hearing Association (ASHA) and may also be able to obtain American Board of Audiology Certification.